john-pachec0/Monitor/APP_STORE_METADATA.md

 THIS IS NOT THERAPY

-Untwist is a self-help tool, not a replacement for professional mental health care.
+Monitor is a self-help tool, not a replacement for professional mental health care.
 If you're experiencing severe anxiety, depression, or thoughts of self-harm, please reach out to a mental health professional.

 PERFECT FOR